Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 Where Can I Find Jobs as a GLP-1 Nutritional Counseling Specialist?

-smiling nutritionist Considering how huge GLP-1 therapy has already become in a few short years, it might be harder to find positions that don’t have some GLP-1 counseling in them right now.
+Considering how huge GLP-1 therapy has already become in a few short years, it might be harder to find positions that don’t have some GLP-1 counseling in them right now.

-Naturally, the closest you are to the point of prescription, the more likely you will find these roles.
+Naturally, the closer you are to the point of prescription, the more likely you will find these roles.
 That leans toward nutritionist and registered dietitian positions that are directly tied to existing healthcare systems.

 Current Weight Management Clinics Probably Have the Edge in Offering Positions For GLP-1 Specialization